mrbn619/Notedly/README.md

-# Notedly Web Application
+# Notes Web Application

-This repository contains source code for notedly web application
+This repository contains source code for notes web-client

 ## To Run the Application